Syncfusion Feedback

 Spacing commands

-Spacing commands enable you to place selected objects on the diagram at equal intervals from each other.
+Spacing commands enable you to place selected objects on a diagram at equal intervals from each other.

 Sizing commands